Why hurricanes are doing more damage: It’s not the storms. It’s us.

 The frequency and intensity of hurricanes have ebbed and flowed throughout the last century, but there has been no measurable increase in either over that time, several studies have found.
 If anything, in fact, there has been a slight decrease.

 That doesn't mean that climate change isn't having an effect.
-As sea levels rise, storm surges are reaching further inland.
+As sea levels rise, storm surges are reaching farther inland.

 And one study published in July showed that tropical cyclones across the world are actually slowing down.
 James Kossin of the National Oceanic and Atmospheric Administration found the average hurricane slowed about 10 percent from 1946 to 2016.